aleksandregvrm/OMNO-integration-api/README.md

  In routes we also have two routes one of the authorizationRoutes that we keep separately from the transactions routes

 ### models
- In models folder we have schema.js file which handles all the schemas for our request-response cycle
+ In models folder we have schema files which handles all the schemas for our request-response cycle

 ### middlewares
  In middlewares we have a authorization middleware which makes sure that user is logged in through google